- Camping is available in Wagon Wheel and Trailside loops, with electric hookups only, on a first come, first serve basis, March 1- 10, 2021.

 - The theater is open with the same hours and limitations.

-- The main exhibit is closed until further notice because of concerns about the hands-on nature of the experience and COVID-19.
+- The main exhibit is closed until further notice due to COVID-19.

 Location: 72 miles E of Boise, ID | 211 miles W of Idaho Falls, ID | 270 miles NW of Salt Lake City, UT